Eugene-Jou/shardingsphere/docs/blog/content/material/Jan_28_Blog_X_Kernel_Optimizations_&_Upgrade_Guide_for_Apache_ShardingSphere_5.0.0_The_Ideal_Database_Management_Ecosystem.en.md

 + **Encryption & Decryption API**

-There are no changes in the 5.0.0 version API.
+We add `queryWithCipherColumn` property at the `table` level into Encryption & Decryption API, making it convenient for users to switch plaintext and ciphertext of encrypted/decrypted fields in a table.
+There are no other changes in the 5.0.0 version API.

 ```
 - !ENCRYPT